We visit the Rotorua geysers on New Zealand’s North Island in pursuit of Pohutu, the largest active geyser in the southern hemisphere

 The most reliable geyser on Earth did not disappoint.
 Huge jets of water shot tens of metres into the sky in a powerful eruption that lasted several minutes.
 It was heartening to see that it still had so much strength.
 Pohutu was once at grave risk of fizzling as residents in the area used bores to tap into the valley’s geothermal resources.
 Fortunately, a programme to close the bores has safeguarded Pohutu’s natural majesty.

-Redwoods Treewalk in Rotorua
+Redwoods Treewalk near Rotorua

 If Te Puia is a place of mud pools and goblins, then the Redwoods Treewalk is the inverse: a fairytale forest fit for Disney.